Jack Lynch

 Pipeline Tools and Custom Scripting

-I have developed VFX pipeline tools to streamline workflows and improve efficiency in VFX production.
-One notable tool I created is ShotBox, a standalone GUI application designed to manage VFX tasks and project workflows.
-ShotBox functions as a Nuke shot dashboard that simplifies the entire process by breaking down whole edits into shots.
-It automates file structure management, sets up Nuke scripts with templates, and handles reconforming in Premiere Pro or Davinci Resolve, ensuring a seamless workflow from initial editing to final VFX integration.
-Additionally, ShotBox allows for notes and shots to be allocated to artists over a server, facilitating efficient communication and task management within the team.
+I have developed VFX pipeline tools to streamline workflows and improve efficiency in production.
+One key tool I created is ShotBox, a standalone GUI application designed to manage VFX tasks and project workflows.
+ShotBox functions as a Nuke shot dashboard, breaking down edits into individual shots, automating file structure management, setting up Nuke scripts with templates, and handling reconforms in Premiere Pro and DaVinci Resolve.
+It also supports server-based task allocation and note sharing, enabling efficient communication and team management.

 Bentley Motors

-In July 2024, Bentley Motors showcased their new Continental GT Speed with the commercial “Start Something Powerful,” shot over four days in Valencia, Spain.
-Produced by Chief Productions, the commercial featured direction by Anders Hallberg, cinematography by Jallo Faber, and editing by Davide Quatela.
+In July 2024, Bentley Motors launched the commercial “Start Something Powerful” to showcase the new Continental GT Speed, shot over four days in Valencia, Spain.
+Produced by Chief Productions and directed by Anders Hallberg with cinematography by Jallo Faber, the campaign required high-end VFX to support its dynamic narrative.

 Bentley Motors